 All monies of the System are deposited in the state treasury and are considered cash and cash equivalents.
-According to State of Washington law, the OST is responsible for maintaining the cash balances and investing excess cash of the accounts.
+According to state of Washington law, the OST is responsible for maintaining the cash balances and investing excess cash of the accounts.
 Consequently, WSDOT does not have control over the investment of the excess cash.
 The financial statements consider all funds deposited with the OST to be cash or cash equivalents, regardless of actual maturities of the underlying investments.

-Accounts Receivables
+Accounts Receivable

 Accounts Receivable of the System consist primarily of tolling and fee receivables from the SR 520 toll facility, net of related allowance for doubtful accounts.
 As described in the Revenue Recognition, Unearned Revenue and Deferred Inflows of Resources section below, customers have a pay-by-mail option when crossing the toll facility.
 When the toll bills are mailed to the customer, they are recorded as an accounts receivable.
 For toll bill balances left unpaid, the customer service center sends a second toll bill with a \$5 toll bill reprocessing fee.
 For toll bills unpaid after 80 days, the amount due is no longer considered a toll bill, and becomes a Notice of Civil Penalty (NOCP).
 When this occurs, the toll bill receivable and toll revenue are transferred out of the SR 520 Corridor Account to a separate account established by RCW 47.56.876, specifically for adjudication and collection.
-Pursuant to this RCW with authority in an appropriation bill, the Legislature may authorize a transfer of excess fund balance from the SR 520 Civil Penalties Account to the SR 520 Corridor Account for capital expenditures on the SR 520 Corridor.
+Pursuant to this RCW with authority in an appropriation bill, the Legislature may authorize a transfer of excess fund balance from the SR 520 Corridor.
 In order to transfer the funds the OST must be provided administrative transfer authority.
 Additionally in the 2017-2019 Biennium, the Legislature provided authority in Chapter 313, Laws of 2018 (ESSB 6106).

 Both the Toll Bill Receivable and the \$5 Toll Bill Reprocessing Fee Receivable are reported net of allowances for uncollectible amounts.

-An allowance for estimated uncollectible receivables is recognized to reduce the gross amount of both receivables to their estimated recognizable values.
-The allowance for doubtful accounts for Toll Bill Receivables is currently approximately 14% of the accounts receivable balance.
-The allowance for doubtful accounts for the \$5 reprocessing fee was 31% of the accounts receivable balance based on collectability data to date.
-Allowance percentages are based upon review of similar toll operations and WSDOT historical experience.
+The allowance for doubtful accounts for Toll Bill Receivables is currently approximately 37% of the accounts receivable balance.
+The allowance for doubtful accounts for the \$5 reprocessing fee was 45% of the accounts receivable balance based on collectability data to date.

+Allowance percentages are based upon WSDOT's actual collection rate.